In anticipation of the births of each of my five children I was comforted to know

 “because there was no room for them in the inn"

-became the greatest birth story in the world and yet was 100% not ideal.
+became the most important birth story in the world and yet was 100% not ideal.

-I spent a Christmas in the burn unit in Salt Lake City, Utah, and
+I spent one Christmas in the burn unit in Salt Lake City, Utah, and

-I was sure that that Christmas would be the worst one ever.
+I was sure that Christmas would be the worst one ever.

 I may be biased, but if you’ve ever been in a burn unit,